ZoieBoyd/to-do-list/README.md

 * Data is saved and loaded to preserve it between user sessions

 ### Potential Improvements
-* Improved responsivity on tablet devices
+* Improve responsiveness on tablet devices
-* Sorting and Filtering options for tasks.
+* Sorting and Filtering options for tasks (e.g. by priority, completion status or due date)
-* User profiles
+* User profiles (custom usernames, profile images)
 * Customisable color themes

 ## Built Using